4D-Game/CrazyComet/docs/coding-style/python.md

 ```

 ### Constants
 Constants are expressions with a fixed value.
 They are defined on a global (modul) level.
-The naming convention for constants prescribes that all letters are upper case letters with snake case subdivision
+The naming convention for constants prescribes that all letters are upper case letters with snake case subdivision.

 *Example:*
 ```py